-Vilnius, the capital of Lithuania, is one of the most frequently visited cities of Eastern Europe.
+Vilnius, the capital of Lithuania, is one of the most attractive cities in Eastern Europe.
 It draws attention, not only because of its unique architectural character, but also because of its cultural events and attractions.
-During the first ten years of Lithuanian independence, the city became a tourist attraction centre.
-It is, therefore, not surprising that the number of tourists consistently increased during these ten years and that the tourist infrastructure and services developed at the same time.
+During the first ten years of Lithuanian independence, the city began to draw in visitors.
+The number of tourists has consistently increased during those ten years and tourist infrastructure and services developed greatly at the same time.